mmuratarat/mmuratarat.github.io/_pages/faq.md

   ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/pearson-mode-skewness.jpg?raw=true)

-#### What are the shape, scale and rate parameters of a distribution?

 #### What are the measures of Central Tendency: Mean, Median, and Mode?

 The central tendency of a distribution represents one characteristic of a distribution.
 In statistics, the three most common measures of central tendency are the mean, median, and mode.
 Each of these measures calculates the location of the central point using a different method.
 The median and mean can only have one value for a given data set.
 The mode can have more than one value.